Álvaro Pereira: International career

 Pereira made his debut for Uruguay against France, on 19 November 2008.
 He scored his first international goal in his next match, another friendly, with Libya in Tripoli (3–2 win).

 Pereira was an undisputed starter for the nation during the second half of the 2010 FIFA World Cup qualifiers, also starting in both legs of the successful playoffs against Costa Rica as the Charrúas returned to the FIFA World Cup.
-In the finals in South Africa he played in all the matches except two, scoring through a rare header in a 3–0 group stage victory over the hosts.
+In the finals in South Africa he played all the matches except two, scoring through a rare header in a 3–0 group stage victory over the hosts.

 Pereira was selected to the 2011 Copa América in Argentina, being first-choice and scoring two goals in the group stage, including the game's only against Mexico as Uruguay won its 15th continental tournament.
 In 2013, he represented La Celeste at the 2013 FIFA Confederations Cup as the nation reached the semi-finals, and also participated in the team's successful World Cup qualifying campaign.

 On 2 June 2014, Pereira was named in Uruguay's squad for the 2014 World Cup finals.
 On 19 June, in the second group game against England, he was struck unconscious after being kneed in the head by Raheem Sterling, but refused to be replaced after recovering and went on to feature the full 90 minutes in the 2–1 win.

 At the 2015 Copa América in Chile, Pereira was suspended for the quarter-final against the hosts, and his team lost by a single goal.
 The following year, at the next edition in the United States, he only played the first group game, in which he scored an own goal in a 3–1 loss to Mexico.